ishpreet404/react/notes.md

-parcel is doing hmr (hot module replacement) it uses a file watching algorithm written in c++ parcel is caching things up and reduces the build time
+parcel is doing hmr (hot module replacement) it uses a file watching algorithm written in c++ parcel is caching things up and reduces the build time parcel will do image optimization minimization and bundling/compressing tree shaking - removes unused code